Aid ship sets sail from Cyprus to Gaza, where hunger is worsening

 The shipment is a test for the opening of a sea corridor to supply aid to the territory, where starvation is spreading five months into the Israel-Hamas war.

-The 5-month-old war triggered by Hamas' Oct.
+The five-month-old war triggered by Hamas' Oct.
 7 attack into Israel has killed over 30,000 Palestinians and driven some 80% of Gaza's 2.3 million people from their homes.
-The U.N. says a quarter of the population is starving.
-The attack that sparked the war killed some 1,200 people, and militants took around 250 hostage.
+The UN says a quarter of the population is starving.
+The attack that sparked the war killed some 1,200 people, and militants took around 250 hostages.

+Gaza already relied heavily on aid prior to the war with about 500 humanitarian trucks delivering supplies on a daily basis but only about 100 trucks now make it into the enclave every day.

 Aid groups say it is nearly impossible to deliver aid in much of the territory because of Israeli restrictions, ongoing hostilities and the breakdown of law and order after the Hamas-run police force largely vanished from the streets.